ngoctruonggiang/QuanLyBenhVien/DOCS/fe-specs/fe-spec-patient-service.md

     .min(1, "Date of birth is required")
     .refine(
       (val) => new Date(val) < new Date(),
-      "Date of birth cannot be in the future"
+      "Date of birth cannot be in the future",
     ),

   gender: z.enum(["MALE", "FEMALE", "OTHER"]).optional().nullable(),